JMP-MO/PyEarthTools/docs/api/utils/utils_index.md

 # Utils API Index

-This is the utils package which forms a part of the [PyEarthTools package](https://github.com/ACCESS-Community-Hub/PyEarthTools).
+This is the Utils package which forms a part of the [PyEarthTools package](https://github.com/ACCESS-Community-Hub/PyEarthTools).

-The rest of this page contains reference information for the components of the Data package.
-The entire data API docs can be viewed at [Utils API Docs](utils_api.md).
+The rest of this page contains reference information for the components of the Utils package.
+The Utils API docs can be viewed at [Utils API Docs](utils_api.md).

 |  Module             |       Purpose                        |   API Docs     |
 |---------------------|--------------------------------------|----------------|